-- 0 No current need; no need for action or intervention.
-Child and mother had normal labor and delivery.
-A child who received an Apgar score of 7-10 at birth would be rated here. - Identified need requires monitoring, watchful waiting, or preventive activities.
-Child or mother had some mild problems during delivery, but there is no history of adverse impact.
-An emergency C-section or a delivery-related physical injury (e.g. shoulder displacement) to the baby is rated here. - Action or intervention is required to ensure that the identified need is addressed; need is interfering with functioning.
-Child or mother had problems during delivery that resulted in temporary functional difficulties for
+- 0 No evidence of any needs; no need for action. - Child and mother had normal labor and delivery.
+A child who received an Apgar score of 7-10 at birth would be rated here. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion or disagreement. - Child or mother had some mild problems during delivery, but there is no history of adverse impact.
+An emergency C-section or a delivery-related physical injury (e.g. shoulder displacement) to the baby is rated here. - 2 Action is required to ensure that the identified need is addressed; need is interfering with functioning. - Child or mother had problems during delivery that resulted in temporary functional difficulties for the child or mother.

-Child or mother had problems during delivery that resulted in temporary functional difficulties for the child or mother.
 Extended fetal distress, postpartum hemorrhage, or uterine rupture would be rated here.
-A child who received an Apgar score of 4-7, or needed some resuscitative measures at birth is rated here.

-Problems are dangerous or disabling; requires immediate and/or intensive action.

-Child had severe problems during delivery that have long-term implications for development (e.g. extensive oxygen deprivation, brain damage).
+A child who received an Apgar score of 4-7, or needed some resuscitative measures at birth is rated here. - 3 Need is dangerous or disabling; requires immediate and/or intensive action. - Child had severe problems during delivery that have long-term implications for development (e.g. extensive oxygen deprivation, brain damage).
 A child who received an Apgar score of 3 or lower, or who needed immediate or extensive resuscitative measures at birth, would be rated here.